-On January 1, 2016, four local land trusts and conservation organizations merged to become Midcoast Conservancy.
-Together, Damariscotta Lake Watershed Association, Hidden Valley Nature Center, Sheepscot Valley Conservation Association and Sheepscot Wellspring Land Alliance created one of the largest regional conservation organizations in Maine, with over 6,200 acres of land conserved.
+In 2016, four local land trusts and conservation organizations merged to become Midcoast Conservancy.
+Together, Damariscotta Lake Watershed Association, Hidden Valley Nature Center, Sheepscot Valley Conservation Association and Sheepscot Wellspring Land Alliance created one of the largest regional conservation organizations in Maine, with over 7,200 acres of land conserved.
 Our focus area stretches from Montville to Newcastle to Westport Island, and includes the Damariscotta Lake watershed and the Sheepscot River watershed, along with their many tributaries.

 As small land trusts faced uncertain and competing futures, we came together to become not only to become more efficient, but to do more for you and your community.
 Here are just a few examples of what we accomplished together since the merger: